ietf-tools/xml2rfc/README.txt

        called "Tool Command Language" was created.
 Create a new folder under "Extensions", with any name you like.

-   3. From the TclXML 1.1.1 distribution, move the files "pkgIndex.tcl", "sgml.tcl", and "xml.tcl" to this new folder.

-   4. Drag the file "xml2rfc.tcl" onto the "Drag & Drop Tclets" application that was installed in Step 1.
+   3. Drag the file "xml2rfc.tcl" onto the "Drag & Drop Tclets" application that was installed in Step 1.

-   5. When asked for an appropriate "wish" stub, select "Wish 8.3.4".
+   4. When asked for an appropriate "wish" stub, select "Wish 8.3.4".

-   6. The "Drap & Drop Tclets" application will write out an executable version of 'xml2rfc'.
+   5. The "Drap & Drop Tclets" application will write out an executable version of 'xml2rfc'.